alexeybusygin/ShippingRates/README.md

 ## Error Handling

 Normally `RateManager.GetRates` wouldn't throw any exceptions.
-All errors are caught and reported in two properties: `Errors` and `InternalErrors`. `Errors` are for errors coming from APIs (incorrect address etc.) It should be quite safe to show them to the end-user. `InternalErrors` are errors happened during API calls processing (SOAP, HTTP requests) and errors from inside the ShippingRates.
+All errors are caught and reported in two properties: `Errors` and `InternalErrors`. `Errors` are for errors coming from APIs (incorrect address etc.) It should be quite safe to show them to the end user. `InternalErrors` are errors that occur during API calls processing (SOAP, HTTP requests) and errors from inside the ShippingRates.
 They can be used for debugging and internal reporting.
 Iterating through Errors and InternalErrors:

 ```CSHARP
 var shipment = rateManager.GetRates(origin, destination, packages);